thindil/steamsky/README.md

 file is, type: `nimble release -y` for build the release version of the game, or `nimble debug -y` to build the debug version of the game.

-You can also use the script *others/build.nims*
+You can also use the script `build.nims` from `others`.
+In the main directory, where this file is, type `others/build.nims` on Linux or `nim others\build.nims` on Windows.
+It will build the game and put all needed files (except libraries) to directory *release* in the project root directory (where this file is).

 ### Docker way